 burberry will no longer burn their unsold clothes

-The brand have also fully banned fur.
+The brand has also fully banned fur.

 It’s a new dawn and a new day for Burberry.
 Ahead of recently installed chief creative officer Riccardo Tisci’s debut collection at London Fashion Week on Monday the 17th, the luxury house has announced that it will no longer destroy their unsold products in a huge step forward for the sustainable future of the brand.